Which Tea Is the Healthiest? The Benefits of the Most Popular Teas

 Is Tea Better for You Than Coffee?

-First let's settle the score – since there has long been a debate over which is healthier for you: Tea or coffee, and most people stand firmly in one of the two groups, coffee-lovers or tea drinkers.
 While coffee boasts health benefits from its high levels of antioxidants, the amount of caffeine in a cup of joe can be overwhelming for some people and actually cause jitters, contribute to insomnia, and even trigger feelings of anxiety, research shows.

 Tea is significantly lower in caffeine and contains other calming compounds that can offer a powerful antidote to a hectic day, while still bestowing health benefits from phytochemicals in the leaves.
 When questioning whether tea or coffee is best, it comes down to an individual choice: If the high caffeine content of coffee makes you feel anxious, opt instead for a low-caffeine tea or one that's caffeine-free.